wwsalmon/portfolio/_posts/2020-08-17-rebuilding-personal-website-jekyll-gatsby-day-1.md

 Compared to Jekyll, though, I am somewhat glad that I didn't try to jump into Gatsby when I was just getting started.
 It took me a months-long, slow ease, from d3.js to React to Next.js, before I found my way here.
 At the end of the day, Gatsby is a React framework; it takes a solid React foundation to make use of it well.

 In terms of this redesign project, I now have the tools to build nearly any purely static part of my website, my familiar CSS and React at my fingertips.
 There's plenty more Gatsby-specific work to be done with setting up the blog and connecting it up to a CMS, and then actually designing and building out the site beyond that, but it's exciting to build and learn!
 I probably won't work on my website every day, with a bunch of other projects to juggle, but I'll keep sharing my progress as I go.
-Learn, build, share, repeat.
+Learn, build, share, repeat.[^ref]

+[^ref]: Also published on [DEV.to](https://dev.to/wwsalmon/rebuilding-my-personal-website-jekyll-gatsby-day-1-pol)